Digitising NAPLAN: The transformation of Australia’s national assessment program.

 The risk of physical exam booklets going missing in transit has also been resolved.
 Lost mail was always a possibility wherever there were manual transport logistics, and the risk is higher for schools with long and multi-phase mail journeys.
 Students are now not only assured of an uninterrupted test experience and safe treatment of their academic records, but also a shorter wait for their results being returned to schools.

-Seamless performance is vital in test scenarios.
+Seamless performance is vital in test scenarios, especially one so important as NAPLAN.
 The ultimate performance measure is that the platform continues to operate well throughout the exam period.
 With NAPLAN now digitised, students can sit tests online on a range of devices, wherever they are based.
 Microsoft Azure locations around Australia help avoid latency issues, and there are measures in place to ensure test continuity and prevent data loss.

 Speaking of the procedures for managing any incidents, including internet outages, ACARA says: